lexicon_entry

 Returns the global lowest ranked entry match for each token.
 If the value

-then no global lowest ranked entry can be found for that token.
+is None then no global lowest ranked entry can be found for that token.

-represents more than one token, like a Multi
+If the RankingMetaData represents more than one token, like a Multi

 Word Expression (MWE) match, then those associated tokens will have the

-object as the global lowest ranked entry match.
+same RankingMetaData object as the global lowest ranked entry match.

 Time Complexity, given N is the number of tokens, M is the number of unique ranking data, and P is the number of ranking data (non-unique) then the time complexity is: